Length 210 | Width 91 cm | Weight 11,8 kg | Volume 165 | MSRP € 1,699,-

 The board was developed specifically for the lighter wind foilers into sailing of max 9.5 m2.
 We foiled with small and large sails on this board, but we think the 8.0 m2 is the best fit on this board.
 We noticed with the 8.0 m2 much less the extra weight during going up and the jibes went easier than with the 9.0 m2.

-Wij deploy this board as a wind foilles and rental board.
-The board has sufficient volume for the necessary stability and the construction is a lot stronger than the flax balsa or carbon versions, which allows this board to crash against a bump or a major crash.
+We use this board for wind foil lessons and rental.
+The board has enough volume for the necessary stability and the construction is a lot stronger than the flax balsa or carbon versions, so this board can take a beating or a big crash.

-As a lesser you don’t suffer from the race properties of this board.
+As a student you don’t suffer from the race properties of this board.

 Starboard starlite construction